grid

 FRR is best suited to be specified in projects with steel to steel connections where high compressive strength is needed.

-FRR is tested as 43,000psi of compressive strength.
-If a 12″X12″ steel pad is bolted with FRR, it could take over 6,000,000 pounds of compressive load.
+FRR is tested at 300N/mm2 of compressive strength.
+A 305mm x 305mm steel pad with FRR could take over 6,000,000 pounds of compressive load.

 Armatherm’s FRR material can improve the efficiency of a building by reducing heat flow out of the envelope.